ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 Normally, inventory plugins are executed at the start of a run, and before the playbooks, plays, or roles are loaded.
 However, you can use the ``meta: refresh_inventory`` task to clear the current inventory and execute the inventory plugins again, and this task will generate a new inventory.

 If you use the persistent cache, inventory plugins can also use the configured cache plugin to store and retrieve data.
-This data retrieval avoids making repeated and costly external calls.
+Caching inventory avoids making repeated and costly external calls.

 .. _developing_an_inventory_plugin: